![]() |

 Lytle with 202 men in the following seven (7) known companies,

-the following four (4) known companies, led by: Brigade of Artillery led by Col. Barnard Beeckman with 391 guns in the following breakdown: SC 4th Regiment (Artillery) led by Lt.
+companies, led by: Brigade of Artillery led by Col. Barnard Beeckman with 391 guns in the following breakdown: SC 4th Regiment (Artillery) led by Lt.
 Col. John Faucheraud Grimke with 93 men in the following batteries: Number 1 Battery - Capt.
 James Wilson with 10 guns Number 2 Battery - Capt.
 Harman Davis with 6 guns Number 3 Battery - Capt.
 John Francis DeTreville with 3 guns,

 along with a detachment of the SC 2nd Regiment consisting of